powerline/powerline/docs/source/usage.rst

    vim --version | grep +python

 If no mention of ``+python`` is shown in the command result, Vim needs to be recompiled with Python support.
 To do this see this `Stackexchange thread`_ and the `Vim wiki`_.

 .. _`Stackexchange thread`: https://vi.stackexchange.com/questions/11526/how-to-enable-python-feature-in-vim
 .. _`Vim wiki`: http://vim.wikia.com/wiki/Building_Vim

 Vim version 7.4 or newer is recommended for performance reasons, but Powerline supports Vim 7.0.112 and higher.

 Shell prompts requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Due to fish having incorrect code for prompt width calculations up to version 2.1 and no way to tell that certain sequence of characters has no width (``%{…%}`` in zsh and ``\[…\]`` in bash prompts serve exactly this purpose) users that have fish versions below 2.1 are not supported..
+Due to fish having incorrect code for prompt width calculations up to version 2.1 and no way to tell that certain sequence of characters has no width (``%{…%}`` in zsh and ``\[…\]`` in bash prompts serve exactly this purpose) users that have fish versions below 2.1 are not supported.

 WM widgets requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

 Awesome is supported starting from version 3.5.1, inclusive.
 QTile is supported from version 0.6, inclusive.

 .. _usage-terminal-emulators: